facebookresearch/active_indexing/README.md

 ### Active Indexing

-To reproduce main results of the paper, use the following command:
+To reproduce the main results of the paper, use the following command:
 ```cmd

 ```

+Remark: The overlay onto screenshot transform (from Augly) that is used in the paper is the mobile version (Augly's default: web).
+To change it, you need to locate the file `augly/utils/base_paths.py` (run `pip show augly` to locate the Augly library).
+Then change the line "TEMPLATE_PATH = os.path.join(SCREENSHOT_TEMPLATES_DIR, "web.png")" to "TEMPLATE_PATH = os.path.join(SCREENSHOT_TEMPLATES_DIR, "mobile.png")".

 ## License